CNN's Zain Asher is grateful for her mom's tough love — even if it meant no TV

 When I was young and single, before I had children, I could really focus on the last eight hours of my day and using it to prepare in advance.
 But obviously, having kids changes that, because the last eight hours of your day are not yours anymore.

-Sam Briger produced and edited this interview for broadcast.
+Sam Briger and Joel Wolfram produced and edited this interview for broadcast.
 Bridget Bentz, Molly Seavy-Nesper and Marc Silver adapted it for the Web.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.